ascagnel/mythPlex/README.md

 Instructions
 ============

 1. Take note of all configured MythTV recording directories.
-Fill in the "mythtv\_recording\_directories" variable with them; if there are multiple directories, please use a comma-separated list.
+Fill in the "directories" variable under "\[Recording\]" with them; if there are multiple directories, please use a comma-separated list.
-2. Change the IP and port number (host\_url and host\_port) to match your setup.
+2. Change the IP and port number (host\_url and host\_port under \[Server\]) to match your setup.
 The default values will work if the script is run locally.
-3. Set up the directory you would like the linked files to reside in, and change "plex\_library\_directory" to match.
+3. Set up the directory you would like the linked files to reside in, and change the three directories under \[Plex\] to match.

 Remuxing
 ========

 Remuxing is off by default.

-If you would prefer to outright copy the file, without changing its makeup, you may do so by changing the "remux\_enabled" option to "True".
+If you would prefer to outright copy the file, without changing its makeup, you may do so by changing the "remux\_enabled" option under \[Encoder\] to "True".
 The original container will be maintained.

 Remuxing can be combined with commercial skipping.